shamrice/COBOL-Examples/accept/README.md

 ---------------------------------
 Pass command line parameters to demo that feature

-accept from command-line: this is one cmd arg in qu accept from argument-number: 000000004
+accept from command-line: this is one cmd arg these are individual accept from argument-number: 000000004
 accept from argument-value: this is one cmd arg accept from argument-value: these